georgidocoff/ASP.NET-Core-Project-Therapeutic-Studio/README.md

 user: admin@studio.com
 pass: admin123

-Admin user can:
+User with admin rights may:

 In Home/Scheduler View:
- - can do same as user;
+ - can do anything that is allowed to the user without admin rights;

 In Manage Client View:
- - view client Info and Time line for added Procedures;
+ - can see the client information and Time line for booked Procedures;
- - edit user info
+ - the user can change Cient Information;

 In Cash View:
- - for the selected day can view Time line of paid/unpaid for all payments
+ - can monitor payments for specific day by tracking them by payment method and time;

 In Administration View
- - a. can create new therapist;
+ - a. can create a new therapist;
  - a. can manage all therapists (including delete one);
- - b. can create new procedure;
+ - b. can create a new procedure;
  - b. can manage all procedures (including delete one);
- - c. can create new client;
+ - c. can create a new client;
  - c. can manage all clients (including delete one);
 ----------------------